frankframework/frank-manual/docs/source/gettingStarted/helloTestPipeline.rst

 at the bottom (number 4).
 To the top, you see a green bar with the word "success" (number 5). "success" is the state you configured in the ``<Exit>`` tag.

+The next section two sections are about testing.